How to Protect Yourself Against Tax Identity Theft

 There are several features included in Tax Identity Shield®.

 Tax Identity Theft Protection Features

 - IRS Protection Assistance – We’ll help you request tax identity protections from the IRS (subject to availability).

 - Tax Identity Theft Risk Assessment – We’ll calculate your potential risk for tax identity theft in December or January, then offer recommendations to help reduce your chances of tax identity theft.

 - Education – From self-assessments to email newsletters and breach alerts, we’ll keep you informed of tax identity theft-related issues that might affect you.

-- E-File Monitoring – We’ll monitor your tax return information in our H&R Block system and inform you if someone tries to e-file a tax return through our H&R Block system using your personal details.
+- E-File Monitoring – We’ll monitor your tax return information in our H&R Block system and inform you if someone tries to e-file a tax return through our system using your personal details.

 - Credit Score & Credit Report – We’ll give the primary account holder access to one Equifax® Credit Score and Credit Report.
 Based on an Equifax® Credit Score model – third parties likely use a different score to assess your creditworthiness.3

-- One-Year Access to Equifax Complete™ Premier – We’ll give you a 1-year subscription to Equifax Complete™ Premier, so you can get a review of your Equifax 3-bureau credit report, as well as credit monitoring and identity monitoring to watch for further fraudulent activity.
+- One-Year Access to Equifax Complete™ Premier – We’ll give you a one-year subscription to Equifax Complete™ Premier, so you can get a review of your Equifax three-bureau credit report, as well as credit monitoring and identity monitoring to watch for further fraudulent activity.
 We’ll also help you place an automatic fraud alert which encourages lenders to take extra steps to verify your identity before extending new credit.4

-If you are interested in learning more, talk with your H&R Block tax professional or visit the Tax Identity Shield® website.
+To learn more, talk with your H&R Block tax professional or visit the Tax Identity Shield® website.